nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```
 > deck run -d physicsdeck
-	Q: this might work
+	Q: What is the formula of GPE?

-	A: finally
+	A: E = mgh

 	Q: How efficient is binary search?